 Meet our team

-Elizabeth has a Nonprofit Management certificate from the University of Washington and has certificates in grant-writing and volunteer management.
-She is currently working on a Fundraising Management Certificate at the UW.
-Elizabeth started with Aurora Commons in 2012 and has been the Executive Director since January 2015.
+Elizabeth has lived in North Seattle near Aurora Commons for over 13 years.
+She has Nonprofit Management and Fundraising Management certificates from the University of Washington and has certificates in grant-writing and volunteer management.
+Elizabeth started with Aurora Commons in 2012 as a volunteer and has been the Executive Director since January 2015.

 Lisa Etter Carlson